Mexican officials file charges against American in tourist’s death, call for extradition

 Mexican prosecutors said Thursday they would carry out the procedures to have the suspect, an unidentified American woman, be extradited.
 The case is being treated as a potential homicide.

 The Attorney General of the State of Baja California will also investigate potential cover-ups or omissions regarding the investigation into Robinson’s death.
-Nexstar’s WJZY previously reported discrepancies between police reports made after Robinson was found dead and autopsy findings.
+KTLA sister station WJZY previously reported discrepancies between autopsy findings and police reports made after Robinson was found dead.

 “They said she wasn’t feeling well.
 She had alcohol poisoning,” Sallamondra Robinson told WJZY earlier this month.